rbunge-nsc/the-game/README.md

 3. Commit the code to your branch
 4. Create a pull request for a teammate to review
 5. Review another teammate's code, comment and approve it for a merge to the main branch within the group 2 repository.

+Our thanks goes out to Robert Bunge and the others for the use of their code base.
+Thank you!!